tent/tent.io/content/docs/server-protocol.md

 ## Get Current Following

 Some details are available on who is following whom.
 A server can request information about a specific following, including your own current details, as specified below.
-Only your apps and the follower herself can see the specific details of their following.
+The `entity` and `id` values are available for everyone; only your apps and the follower herself can see the specific details (`permissions`, `licenses` and `types` values) of their following.

 ### GET /followers/:id